Who is my advisor?

 What do I do if I want to take a summer course at a different school?

 Students who wish to take a summer course at another school should obtain a summer course schedule from the school they wish to attend.
 The student should bring this schedule, along with course descriptions for possible courses, to their advisor to discuss which courses may be appropriate.
-The student will then need to complete a request form (located in the Student Advisement Center) and obtain the necessary approvals.
+The student will then need to complete a request form (located online or in the Griff Center) and obtain the necessary approvals.

 How can I withdraw?

 Withdrawal from one or two individual courses is different than withdrawing from the college.
-If a student is having difficulties and is thinking of withdrawing from the college, they should contact Danielle Lamarre, Office of Student Success & Retention, HO-003 (ext.
-3737) immediately.
-Danielle is available to help with any concern and will direct students to appropriate resources for assistance.
+If a student is having difficulties and is thinking of withdrawing from the college, they should contact the Griff Center for Academic Engagement, Old Main 013.
+The office is available to help with any concern and will direct students to appropriate resources for assistance.

 To withdraw from a course, a student needs to obtain and fill out a withdrawal form.
 The student must fill out the form and obtain the appropriate approvals.
 When withdrawing from a course, a grade of "W" will appear on the student’s grade report and transcript.
 The student will also be financially responsible for the cost of the course in the event of a withdrawal.